ryanlapeyre/CS4330FinalProject/Types.md

   - Object is created in memory and then handled through a separate reference
   - Holds the memory address of a value, not the value itself

-Supports the following primitive types:
+C# supports the following primitive types:
 - bool
 - byte
 - sbyte